 One other member of the 2016 Bruins draft class, center Trent Frederic, has seen playing time in Boston since signing with the club.
 Frederic has earned a reputation for his physical play but has spent the majority of his time in Providence, but this past season, he made an impact in Boston.
-In 42 games, he had four goals and an assist.
-Center Oskar Steen has impressed in Providence and made his NHL debut this season in Boston, playing in three games.
+In 60 games, he had eight goals and 10 assists.
+Center Oskar Steen has impressed in Providence and made his NHL debut last season in Boston, playing in three games.